GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/156-aerial-imagery.md

 satellite_squares("path-to-your-csv-file/test_points.csv","yourAPIkey",13,640)
 ```

+The last two numbers, `13` and `640`, define the zoom level and the image size that the funciton will query the API in.
+What is essentially happening here is we simply providing the parameters that will go into a URL that makes up an API query.
+For a breakdown of what is what, see the image below.

+![URL diagram]

 Note on file paths: depending on where / how you are running this python script you may need to use either an absolute or a relative path to your csv files

 Images for the latitude and longitude coordinates specified in your csv file will be downloaded into whatever location on your hard drive you are running the script from